fabriciomendonca/docker-json-server/README.md

 ## URL Rewriting

-If you have to rewrite URLs or match some patterns, just create a `routes.json` file inside your mapped folder.
-(See [rewrite example](https://github.com/fabriciomendonca/docker-json-server-https/tree/master/examples/rewrite))
+If you have to rewrite URLs or match some patterns, just create a `routes.json` file inside your mapped folder. [rewrite example](https://github.com/fabriciomendonca/docker-json-server-https/tree/master/examples/rewrite)

 ```json
 {